MarcoPalomino/LoggerEngine/README.md

 * Database

 The application is able to load/unload specific assemblies regarding the location defined.
 For that, it is able to load/unload the Assembly provided in execution time.

-The current Assemblies that are allowed in the application are:
+The below are the current Assemblies allowed:

 * **FileLogger**: Log to disk file (**FileLogger.dll**).
 * **ConsoleLogger**: Log to Console (**ConsoleLogger.dll**).